 - Enter instructions for your agent to follow.

-- Click Create agent.
+- Click Start building.

-2. Add the trigger
+2. Add the trigger to your agent

 - Select Trigger via Zap.

-- Click
+- Click Agent preview.

-3. Create a Zap to trigger the agent
+3. Create a Zap trigger

 You can select any app as a trigger for your Zap.
 This app will send information to your agent.
 Learn how to set up a Zap trigger.

-- Click the action step, or click the plus + icon to add an action to your Zap.
+- Click the action step or click the plus + icon to add an action to your Zap.

 - Search for and select Zapier Agents.